Who was Enslaved at Liberty Hall?: The Van Horne Family: Peter, Sarah, and Robert

 According to Peter Van Horne’s gravestone, he was born in 1793, meaning that he was 29 years old when his son Robert was born in 1821 and 36 when he was manumitted in 1829.
 Sarah Van Horne was likely born in 1794, making her 28 at Robert’s birth and 27 at her manumission.
 Due to a law passed in 1798, enslaved people could only be manumitted between the ages of 21 and 40, meaning that if Peter and Sarah were a few years older, they would not have ever gained their freedom, at least not legally.

-We know more about Robert because he was born after New Jersey’s 1804 gradual emancipation law.
-Gradual abolition meant that people like Robert who were born to enslaved mothers after July 4, 1804 would eventually be free, but those born even a month beforehand were legally enslaved for life.
-It also meant that Robert’s birth was registered with the county, while his parents have no birth certificate.
+We know more about their son Robert because he was born after New Jersey’s 1804 gradual emancipation law.
+Gradual emancipation meant that people like Robert who were born to enslaved mothers after July 4, 1804 would eventually be free, but those born even a month beforehand were legally enslaved for life.
+It also meant that Robert’s birth was registered with the county, while his parents have no birth certificates.

 Where did their last name come from?

 Peter and Sarah were unusual because they had a recorded last name.
-The name “Van Horne” probably came from the white family that claimed ownership over either Peter or both Peter and Sarah before they were sold to Susan Niemcewicz.
+The name “Van Horne” probably came from the white family that claimed ownership over one or both of them at some point before they were brought to Liberty Hall.

 A black and white print of a large group of Black men and women surrounding a young Black couple.
 They wear nineteenth-century clothing.
 Two people hold a broom near the ground in front of the couple and an older man in the foreground raises his hand in front of the couple.
 The text at the bottom of the image reads "The Broomstick Wedding>"